NameSolution/testcodex/README.md

 npm start
 ```

 During development visit `http://localhost:5173/client?room=101` for the client interface and `http://localhost:5173/admin` for the admin dashboard.
+The admin area lets you manage service requests and create rooms with QR codes.
 A public info page is available at `/info`.

 Set the `PORT` environment variable to change the server port (defaults to `3001`).